AviG1234/NBD-to-disk-project/README.md

 # NBD-to-disk-project

 ## Overview

-This is a project to create Linux file systems that run in userspace. the program conect to network block device (NBD) and uses the programs memory as a block device (disk). storeg is exeest thrue the interface class IStorage and can be replace for other perpecces. the project uses a freamework cald 'request engien' saved seperetly in the folder 'request_engien_fw'. the FW lisens to events
+This project demonstrates Linux file systems that operate in userspace.
+The core functionality involves establishing a connection to a network block device (NBD) and utilizing the program's memory as a block device (disk).
+Storage management is facilitated through the IStorage interface class, providing flexibility for replacement or customization according to specific requirements.

-## Features
+## Request Engine Framework

+- **FW Overview:**
+  The FW created as a class OOD project using several classic dising patterns. the linux oreated fw monitors file discriptors and handels events in a cofigereble way. the FW oalsow give logging and p&p serveces.

-- **Activation and Termination:**
+- **FW cofigering and Activation:**
-  - Activate the watchdog using the function `MakeMeImmortal(size_t n, unsigned int interval, char *wd_path, char **argv);`.
-  - Terminate the watchdog using the function `DoNotResuscitate(void);`.

-- **Monitoring:**
-  - Monitors the status of another program specified through command-line arguments.
-  - If the monitored program does not send a periodic signal within a given interval, the watchdog takes corrective actions.

 ## Example:
 ```c